altfatterz/learning-kafka/confluent-for-kubernetes/debezium/README.md

 ### Terms

+#### Debezium PostgreSQL connector

+- Debezium is a distributed system that captures all changes in multiple upstream databases; it never misses or loses an event.
+- When the system is operating normally or being managed carefully then Debezium provides exactly once delivery of every change event record.
+- If a fault does happen then the system does not lose any events.
+- However, while it is recovering from the fault, it’s possible that the connector might emit some duplicate change events.
+- In these abnormal situations, Debezium, like Kafka, provides at least once delivery of change events.

+- Debezium uses PostgreSQL’s logical decoding, which uses replication slots.
+- Replication slots are guaranteed to retain all WAL segments required for Debezium even during Debezium outages.

+- The first time it connects to a PostgreSQL server or cluster, the connector takes a consistent snapshot of all schemas
+- After that snapshot is complete, the connector continuously captures row-level changes that insert, update, and delete database content and that were committed to a PostgreSQL database.
+- The connector is using the logical decoding feature - which has limitations
+  - Logical decoding does not support DDL changes, the connector is unable to report DDL change events back to consumers.
+  - Logical decoding replication slots are supported on only primary servers, if the primary server fails you need to restart the connector

 #### LSN

 - Log Sequence Number
 - The PostgreSQL connector externally stores the last processed offset in the form of a PostgreSQL LSN.
 - After a connector restarts and connects to a server instance, the connector communicates with the server to continue streaming from that particular offset.